JesseKartabani/CS50/Week7/README.md

 # Lab 7 Song SQL queries

-Includes eight different SQL queries to answer a variety of different questions using a database of songs (dataset from [Kaggle] (https://www.kaggle.com/nadintamer/top-spotify-tracks-of-2018)).
+Includes eight different SQL queries to answer a variety of different questions using a database of songs (dataset from [Kaggle](https://www.kaggle.com/nadintamer/top-spotify-tracks-of-2018)).

 ### ***Implementation Details***